Emotional Eating: Fridge, a Tranquilizing Treasure Chest

 I also figure how eating helps to quiet down the fight-flight mechanism in our survival arsenal, by pulling all blood and nervous tension from muscles into the digestive process.
 Namely, in a state of fear/aggression our muscles get tense and digestion stops---so by mobilizing eating mechanism we reverse it, relaxing muscles with this "pacifier effect" so obvious at babies.

 It seems like emotional eaters also prefer routinizing their choices of foods, having instinctually noticed that variety produces spikes of emotional stimulation, so they rather insist on sameness which dulls emotions.
+It's like taking another dosage of a proven remedy.

 Another trick they use, of course, is overeating, or eating those heavy foods which take longer to digest.
 While I am not suggesting that you try anything of the sort, but if you walked beside a pride of lions right after they were eating, they might just give you a lazy look, with even their sense of territoriality not being aggravated by your presence.